mlv/stories/BobbysLament.md

 "You mean all this gibberish after 'Robert'?
 What does it all mean?"

-It's called SQL injection.
+It's called "SQL injection".
 That name is why we don't have a student database.

 The principal looked at Bobby, still standing there quietly sobbing.
 "Do you know anything about this?"